gasthell/SeismoMiracles/README.md

 But we also have a public exe file!
 (When unpacking, make sure that _internal and app.exe are in the same folder!):

-You can also view examples of our program output in the example_plots folder
+You can also view examples of our program output in the example_plots folder.

 Important information on graphs!

-Red vertical line - the beginning of the earthquake Green solid line - the line of background activity Green dashed line - earthquake registration zone
+Red vertical line - the beginning of the earthquake.

+Green solid line - the line of background activity.

+Green dashed line - earthquake registration zone.

-Pink vertical line - activity according to the spectrogram Pink diagonal line - the interval from the peak of activity to its fall serves to search for the essence of the earthquake
+Pink vertical line - activity according to the spectrogram.

+Pink diagonal line - the interval from the peak of activity to its fall serves to search for the essence of the earthquake.